 Sunlight is composed of red, yellow, orange, green, and blue light rays and many shades of each of these colours, depending on the energy and wavelength of the individual rays (otherwise known as electromagnetic radiation).
 Combined, this spectrum of coloured light rays creates sunlight called “white light”.

-Without getting into the details, there is an inverse relationship between the wavelength of light rays and the amount of energy they contain.
+There is an inverse relationship between the wavelength of light rays and the amount of energy they contain.

 This means that the rays on the red end of the visible light spectrum have longer wavelengths and, therefore, less energy.
 On the other hand, rays on the blue end of the spectrum have shorter wavelengths and more energy.

 Not all colours of light have the same effect.
-Blue wavelengths are beneficial during daylight hours because they boost your mood, attention and reaction times, however, studies suggest they’re more disruptive at night.
+Blue wavelengths are beneficial during daylight hours because they boost your mood, attention and reaction times.
+However, studies suggest they’re more disruptive at night.

 What Exposes you to Blue Light?